 I got a text the other day from a friend requesting tips or tricks for repotting plants.
 Her plant is a rather large Fiddle Leaf Fig, which seemly can be quite a daunting houseplant to repot.

 But!
-I want to put her (and everyone in the “repotting boat”) at ease by letting you in on my some repotting pointers.
+I want to put her (and everyone in the “repotting boat”) at ease by letting you in on some repotting pointers.

 Believe me, repotting houseplants is fun, easy, a little messy, but very relaxing!
 Like I said before, I love when it is time to repot my houseplants!